MBDDEVELOPMENT/.github/profile/README.md

     public enum personalProjects{
          THEBRAIN, // A library used to quickly create plugins.
-         GOLINKS,  // A secure url shortener with modern interface. (https://go.mbd.one) YOU       // The only place where you can share your thoughts. (https://you.mbd.one) }
+         GOLINKS,  // A secure url shortener with modern interface. (https://go.mbd.one) YOU,      // The only place where you can share your thoughts. (https://you.mbd.one) BYTE,     // One unique place where you can upload files permanently. (https://byte.mbd.one) PHOTOS    // The place where you can upload photos quickly. (https://photos.mbd.one) }

 ```